gusbakers/Gustavo-Science/README.md

 Overview

 I’m a data scientist with a Master’s degree in General Data Science, with a focus on Big Data, data cleaning, exploration, and advanced machine learning.
-My background gives me the flexibility to work in a wide range of fields—whether it’s finance, Wall Street, healthcare, business, or any other industry.
+My background gives me the flexibility to work in a wide range of fields—whether it’s information technology ,finance , healthcare, business, or any other industry.
 I enjoy solving complex data problems, creating predictive models, and turning data into actionable insights .

 Welcome to my GitHub repository, where I showcase a diverse range of data science projects.
 My work spans various domains, including finance, healthcare, and business analytics.
 Each project showcases my expertise in data science , machine learning, and advanced statistical methods.